Milk and Milk Product Pasteurization

 Pasteurization is a process by which milk is heated to a specific temperature for a set period of time to kills harmful bacteria that can lead to diseases like as listeriosis, typhoid fever, tuberculosis, diphtheria and brucellosis.
-Research shows no meaningful difference in the nutritional values of pasteurized and unpasteurized milk although some people believe pasteurization harms milk.
+Research shows no meaningful difference in the nutrient content of pasteurized and unpasteurized milk, despite claims to the contrary.

 While pasteurization has helped provide safe, nutrient-rich milk and cheese for more 120 years, some people continue to believe that raw milk is a safe healthier alternative.
 Here are some common myths and proven facts about milk and pasteurization from foodsafety.gov: